EricLin2004/mastermind-api/README.md

 ==============
 The rules of Mastermind: http://en.wikipedia.org/wiki/Mastermind_(board_game)

-This api uses 6 colors (RBGYOP) and 5 positions to guess.
+This api uses 8 colors (RBGYOPCM) and 8 positions to guess.

 This API is currently deployed on heroku: http://eric-mastermind.herokuapp.com/